 One of the struggles of reading Le Morte Darthur is its lack of central figure.
 Arthur himself plays a relatively minor role and a large portion of the book follows Tristram, who isn’t even a part of Arthur’s court until much later on.
-Terrence McCarthy goes so far as to say that, “the central figure, the main hero, is the Round Table itself” (McCarthy).
-Beverly Kennedy makes similar observations in her book Knighthood in Morte Darthur when she points out that “Whether a king is engaged in defending ‘his reaume ayen þair enemeyes outwarde bi the swerede’ or ‘his peple ayenst wronge doers inwarde bi justice’ (Fortescue 116), he is ‘bot a man allane but his men’ (Kennedy, 22).”
+Terrence McCarthy goes so far as to say that “the central figure, the main hero, is the Round Table itself” (McCarthy).
+Beverly Kennedy makes similar observations in her book Knighthood in Morte Darthur when she points out, by quoting the 15th century jurist, Sir John Fortescue, that “Whether a king is engaged in defending ‘his reaume ayen þair enemeyes outwarde bi the swerede’ or ‘his peple ayenst wronge doers inwarde bi justice’, he is ‘bot a man allane but his men’” (Fortescue 116), (Kennedy, 22).
 She then goes on to refer to Arthur directly, saying, “[Arthur] honours the best of [his knights] with membership in the elite fellowship of the Round Table, which constitutes the core of his political power” (Kennedy, 28).
-He does not merely honor the best of his knights with membership, but also bestows upon each of them the identity and sovereignty as his embodied representative.
+He does not merely honor the best of his knights with membership, but also bestows upon each of them his identity and sovereignty as his embodied representative.

 Such a system inherently creates distance between Arthur’s personal desires for his kingdom and the fulfillment of his plans, which take the form of impersonal – social, semiotic, and above all worldly – sovereignty above and beyond the individual and impersonal interactions of its members, including the “sovereign” King himself.
 In depending on his knights and the impersonal social-semiotic system that realizes actors in the worldly drama as knights, he is trusting that his personal and political vision will remain safe from extra-social spiritual impulses while his men are under pressure, away from watchful eyes, or suffering temptation.
 In emphasizing that his knights become physical manifestations of his values and beliefs, Arthur has created a system intensely materialistic, as evidenced both by his exclusive focus on the secular, spatial, and temporal and by his ignorance of the spiritual.
 This emphasis stunts the growth of the very men that he depends on, however, directly leading to the downfall of his system.

 The maintenance of the Round Table in part requires that the knights forego membership in outside communities, which in turn limits their capacity to develop a certain form of individualism.
-Again, one must recall that the Medieval conception of the individual man includes many stark differences from the more modern notions of (worldly) individualism that emerged in the 18th century and that culminates and manifests itself in the secular politics of the French and American Revolutions and the triumph of bourgeois ideology.
-The individual in the Middle Ages would have accepted streams of influence from various different sources: one’s leader, family, the underlying societal structures, religious belief, hierarchical standing in a political system, etc. In short, the Medieval individual is a sum of various different groups and systems and cannot be conceived of outside of these circles as a self-realizing sovereign self.
-The Medieval self is not a free-standing agent of activity such as assumed in Enlightenment and bourgeois humanism, but neither is he simply a social and semiotic “avatar” of a worldly representative of a symbolic entity.
+Again, one must recall that the medieval conception of the individual man includes many stark differences from the more modern notions of (worldly) individualism that emerged in the 18th century and that culminate and manifest themselves in the secular politics of the French and American Revolutions and the triumph of bourgeois ideology.
+The individual in the Middle Ages would have accepted streams of influence from various sources: one’s leader, family, the underlying societal structures, religious belief, hierarchical standing in a political system, etc. In short, the medieval individual is a sum of various different groups and systems and cannot be conceived of outside of these circles as a self-realizing sovereign self.
+The medieval self is not a free-standing agent of activity such as assumed in Enlightenment and bourgeois humanism, but neither is he simply a social and semiotic “avatar” of a worldly representative of a symbolic entity.
 Rather, the Medieval individual seeks to achieve an individuality that is neither a self-evident agent, endowed with certain inalienable rights, nor a subordinate element, all but erased, within a given social/semiotic organization.